 Direct Trains from Florence to Naples

-The high-speed trains on the Florence-to-Naples route are primarily direct, though they make stops en route in Rome (Italo stops at both Roma Termini and Roma Tiburtina).
-Passengers don’t need to get off or change trains, however—it’s simply an opportunity to pick up additional travelers.
-Some of the slower trains from Florence to Naples do require changes on the way, so it’s important to look at the details of each ticket option when you’re booking.
+The high-speed trains on the Florence-to-Naples route are primarily direct, though they make stops in Rome.
+Italo stops at both Roma Termini and Roma Tiburtina stations.
+Passengers don’t need to get off or change trains, it is simply an opportunity to pick up additional travelers.
+Some of the slower trains from Florence to Naples do require transfers on the way, so it is important to look at the details of each ticket option when you’re booking.

 BOOK YOUR TRAIN >>